-Companies that use content marketing already know that the more gated content you have, the more content conversions you will get.
+Companies that use content marketing already know that the more gated content you have, the more content conversions you will likely get.
 In fact, in a recent study we ran at BrightInfo, we found out that for every 10% increase in your gated-to-free content ratio, your conversion rate will increase by 3.9%.
-(More data from this study will be in an eBook that’s coming.)
 That can mean a huge difference for your business.

-But there’s a hidden problem there: companies now have way more content than premium online real estate on which to promote it.
+But there’s a hidden problem there: companies now have way more content than premium online real estate on which to promote it to relevant target audiences.
 So the big question is: How do you get the right content to the right person?

-The smart answer: By matching certain content items to certain audiences.
+The smart answer: By matching certain content items to certain target audiences.
 When this is done on a group level it is called segmentation.
-When this is done on an individual level it is called personalisation.
+When this is done on an individual level it is called personalization.

-Segmentation and personalisation are two different aspects – and, some might say, different generations – of online marketing.
+Audience segmentation and personalization are two different aspects – and, some might say, different generations – of online marketing.
 Together they can help marketers deliver a very potent punch of engagement with anonymous site traffic – as they turn audience segmentation into a truly personal customer experience.

-Segmentation is knowing something about a group of people – typically, it’s their tendencies or behaviors derived from observed actions, averages and means within somewhat homogeneous groups.
-Marketers use rule-setting to cluster people together into these groups.
-It is mostly effective for known leads – as you very likely know something about these people.
-But even for anonymous site traffic, it’s certainly better than one-size-fits-all mass advertising, and it provides a sense that the marketer is actively doing something.
+Audience segmentation is mostly effective for known leads – as you very likely know something about these people.
+But even for anonymous site traffic, it’s certainly better to identify communities are individuals than one-size-fits-all mass advertising, and it provides a sense that the marketer is actively doing something.
 Those are good things.
 Companies who use segmentation say it increases conversion rates by up to 30%.

-Our data at BrightInfo shows that companies who use content personalisation increase conversion rates by up to 80%.
+Our data at BrightInfo shows that companies who use content personalization to engage relevant audiences increase conversion rates by up to 80%.
 What makes it more effective is the fact that most people (57%) feel good about providing personal information on a website, as long as it’s for their benefit and being used in responsible ways.

-You are probably already using marketing personas.
+Hopefully you're already using marketing personas to optimize targeting.
 For example, if you’re a mortgage bank, you are likely to be dealing with first time home owners, real-estate investors and people who look to re-mortgage.
 Let’s use these three buyer personas, knowing that there can obviously be more.

 Now, you have your pool of content – typically a weekly blog post, and 10-20 gated content items: your eBooks, webinars, etc. Let’s say your content team has 11 such items.